anasbinayub/CKD-prediction-from-CT-image/README.md

-# 🩺 Chronic Kidney Disease (CKD) Prediction from CT Images Using Deep Learning
+# 🩺 Chronic Kidney Disease (CKD) Prediction from CT Images Using Deep Learning Model

 This repository contains a **deep learning–based medical image classification project** that predicts kidney conditions from CT scan images.
 A **Convolutional Neural Network (CNN)** is used to classify kidney CT images into four categories, and **Grad-CAM** is applied to provide explainable visual insights into model predictions.